 Well, the answer is that you can.

-In the case of my own novel, I chose to go back to show the way things were because I felt it was important to give a sense of what Beth’s life was like before she fell in love.
+In the case of my own novel, I chose to go back to show the way things were.
+I felt it was important to give a sense of what Beth’s life was like before she fell in love.

-Also, I had a lot of explanatory information I needed to get across - about where she lived, about her previous boyfriends, stuff like that.
+Also, I had a lot of explanatory information I needed to get across.
+Where she lived, what her previous boyfriends were like, stuff like that.

-If I hadn’t had so much explaining to do, and if I had been writing a different kind of novel, one in which you don't need to know so much about the character's life before the story starts - like the pilot on the ill-fated airliner, say - I could have started in medias res and not bothered to go back.
+If I hadn’t had so much explaining to do, I could have started in medias res and not bothered to go back.

-Any background information I did need to get across, I could have worked into the ongoing narrative in bite-sized chunks - by having her think about something that happened yesterday, say, or having her tell another character about her previous relationships.
+Any background information I needed to get across, I could have worked into the unfolding story in bite-sized chunks.
+I could have had her think about something that happened yesterday, for example, or have her tell another character about her previous relationships.

 Only you know the story you want to tell, so only you can decide on the right course.

-Take my advice, though, and keep your options open until the opening chapters are written.
-It is easy enough at a late stage to juggle the opening chapters and create an in medias res opening.
+Take my advice, though, and keep your options open until you’ve written the opening chapters.
+It’s easy enough at a later stage to juggle the opening chapters and create an in medias res beginning.